Moonlight (Ian Asher, SB19 and Terry Zhong song)

 "Moonlight" (stylized in all uppercase) is a song by the American record producer Ian Asher, Filipino boy band SB19, and Chinese record producer Terry Zhong.
-The song was written by Ian McNelley, Zhong, Jackson Lee Morgan, Lenno Linjama, Sophie Pauline Curtis, and Nick Cozine, with production handled by Asher, Zhong, and Linjama.
-An EDM and dance-pop song, it is about fantasizing romantic desires with their partner in a sensual lyricism.
+The song was written by the song's producers Ian Asher, Terry Zhong, and Lenno Linjama with Jackson Lee Morgan, Sophie Pauline Curtis, and Nick Cozine.
+An EDM and dance-pop song, it has sensual lyricism about fantasizing romantic desires with their partner.
 The song was released as a single via Liquid State and Sony Music Philippines on May 3, 2024.

 The development of "Moonlight" began while the boy band embarked on their Pagtatag!
 World Tour (2023–2024) when they met Ian Asher during the North American leg of the tour.
 The single's accompanying music video was directed by Kerbs Balagtas, with Justin as the creative director.
-The video revolves around a concept of "craziness" and features the boy band in minimalist visuals, performing a choreography with backup dancers.
+The video's concept revolved around "craziness" and features SB19 in minimalist visuals, performing a choreography with backup dancers.
+The single won Best Global Collaboration Recording at the 2025 Awit Awards.